Montrose Roselea F.C.

-Montrose Roselea Junior Football Club are a Scottish Junior football club based in the town of Montrose, Angus.
-The are members of the Scottish Junior Football Association and currently play in the North Region Junior Football League Premier Division in the sixth tier of football in Scotland.
-They will join the Midlands Football League starting from the 2023–24 season.
+Montrose Roselea Junior Football Club is a Scottish Junior football club based in the town of Montrose, Angus.
+It is a member of the Scottish Junior Football Association and currently plays in the North Region Junior Football League Premier Division in the sixth tier of football in Scotland.
+It will join the Midlands Football League starting from the 2023–24 season.

 Club history

-The club played their first match at the juvenile level on 18 October 1913 on the Links against Montrose Harp, which ended in a 3–3 draw thanks to a hat-trick by Roselea's captain, Dickson.
-In 1921–22, Roselea continued playing at the juvenile (under-21) level in the Montrose Juvenile League in the 1920's.
-At this level the club were very successful, winning numerous local juvenile leagues and cups.
+The club played its first match at the juvenile level on 18 October 1913 on the Links against Montrose Harp, which ended in a 3–3 draw thanks to a hat-trick by Roselea's captain, Dickson.
+In 1921–22, Roselea continued playing at the juvenile (under-21) level in the Montrose Juvenile League in the 1920s.
+At this level the club was very successful, winning numerous local juvenile leagues and cups.

 Club officials announced that they planned switch to junior football on 13 September 1930 during a fundraising ceremony at the Drill Hall in Arbroath presided over by Sir Robert Hutchison.
 In 1936, the club finally began playing junior football in the Montrose & Kincardineshire Junior League, winning the league in their first two seasons.
 Gordon Smith, future Scotland, Hibs, Hearts, and Dundee star, played twice for the Lea in May 1939 when he was just aged 15, scoring a hat-trick in his trial match against Blairgowrie United.
 In their early years, crowds of around 2,000 were typical at Links Park for Roselea matches.

 They were then members of the Angus League and Tayside Region League, before competing in the new SJFA East Region which they, along with all other Tayside junior clubs became a part in 2002.

 Playing second fiddle to the senior Montrose, success has been sparse during their years of existence however in recent years the success has been beyond a club of its size.

 Roselea's best performance in the Scottish Junior Cup was in 1998–99.
 In the fifth round the Lea beat fellow Angus side, Forfar West End, in a replay at Strathmore Park to secure a place in the quarter-finals for the first time in their history.
 They were then defeated 7–1 away to eventual runners-up Kelty Hearts in the quarter-final tie.
 Their best cup-run since then was in 2008–09, when the club reached the fifth round where they drew 0–0 with Petershill at home before losing the replay 2–1 at 'The Peasy'.